Animal magnetism: Political influence

-The French revolution catalyzed existing internal political friction in Britain in the 1790s; a few political radicals used animal magnetism as more than just a moral threat but also a political threat.
-Among many lectures warning society against government oppression, Samuel Taylor Coleridge wrote:
+The French Revolution catalyzed existing internal political friction in Britain in the 1790s; a few political radicals used animal magnetism as more than just a moral threat but also a political threat.

-William Pitt, the great political Animal Magnetist, ... has most foully worked on the diseased fancy of Englishmen ... thrown the nation into a feverish slumber, and is now bringing it to a crisis which may convulse mortality!

 Major politicians and people in power were accused by radicals of practising animal magnetism on the general population.

 In his article "Under the Influence: Mesmerism in England", Roy Porter notes that James Tilly Matthews suggested that the French were infiltrating England via animal magnetism.
 Matthews believed that "magnetic spies" would invade England and bring it under subjection by transmitting waves of animal magnetism to subdue the government and people.
 Such an invasion from foreign influences was perceived as a radical threat.

 Mesmerism and spiritual healing practices

-Some claim that mesmerism has been used in many parts of the world as an intervention to treat profound illness in humans, as well as in the treatment of disease in domestic, farm, circus, and zoo animals.

 During the Romantic period, mesmerism produced enthusiasm and inspired horror in the spiritual and religious context.
 Though discredited as a medical practice, mesmerism created a venue for spiritual healing.
 Some animal magnetists advertised their practices by stressing the "spiritual rather than physical benefits to be gained from animal magnetism" and were able to gather a good clientele from among the spiritually inspired population.

+Mesmerism has been used in parts of the world as an attempt to treat illness in humans, as well as disease in domestic, farm, circus, and zoo animals.

-Some researchers, including Johann Peter Lange and Allan Kardec, suggested that Jesus was the greatest of all magnetizers, and that the source of his miracles was animal magnetism.
-Other writers, such as John Campbell Colquhoun and Mary Baker Eddy, denounced the comparison.
+Authors Johann Peter Lange and Allan Kardec wrote that the source of Jesus' miracles was animal magnetism.
+Others, like John Campbell Colquhoun and Mary Baker Eddy, denounced the comparison.
 Mary Baker Eddy went so far as to claim animal magnetism "lead[s] to moral and to physical death."

-Contemporary development

-Sporadic research into animal magnetism was conducted in the 20th century, and the results published; for example, Bernard Grad wrote a number of papers related to his observations of "a single, reputed healer, [Hungarian] Oskar Estebany" on the subject.